British Car Brands

 Radical Logo

 This race car manufacturer and developer was founded in 1997 by two automotive engineers, Mick Hyde and Phil Abbott.
-Their goal was to create high-speed cars for driving on both regular roads and sports tracks.
+They aimed to create high-speed cars for driving on both regular roads and sports tracks.
 The brand’s most stellar model is the SR3.

 Bowler